JefferyLiu6/RiskOS/docs/00-business-context.md

 ## 3. Who is accountable — the three lines of defence

-This is the org chart question, and candidates from a pure ML background routinely fluff it.
+This is the organisational question, and it is the one a pure ML background leaves least prepared for.

 | Line | Who | Role |
 | --- | --- | --- |